What is Personal Information?

 Use of Video Surveillance and Recordings

-Video equipment may be installed and operating in common areas of the residential complex in which your rental unit is located.
+Video equipment may be installed and operating in common areas of the complex in which your rental unit is located.
 The video equipment may have special capabilities that will allow it to capture sound recordings along with images.
 Other special capabilities that the video equipment may possess includes, but is not limited to, zoom, facial recognition, or night-vision features.

 The purpose of the use of such equipment is to ensure your safety, security and reasonable enjoyment and that of the other tenants, to ensure you have access to the premises, equipment and services that our clients have agreed to provide, to preserve our clients' property, and to deter crime.

 Where required by law, signs will be posted informing you that video equipment is operating and recording personal information about you.
 Also posted on those signs will be the contact information for our Information Officer whom you can contact if you have questions regarding the video recordings or if you wish to have access to recorded images of you.

 What is Captured by the Video Recordings

 Your image, movements, actions, or other identifiable information about you, may be captured by the video equipment.
 Where video equipment captures audio recordings, any sounds or communications you make may be recorded.